Manage Schemas in Confluent Cloud

 • A size limit of 1MB is imposed on individual schemas in Confluent Cloud.
 Schemas larger than 1MB are not supported on Confluent Cloud.
 To solve for this, you can use schema references to distribute fields and data specifications across multiple schemas that would otherwise hit this limit.

 • Rate limits on number of API requests is 25 Write requests per second or 75 Read requests across all API keys pointing to a particular LSRC.
 Requests are identified using an API key that points to a tenant (LSRC).
 Requests from different API keys from the same tenant are still counted to the same limit for the tenant.
 So, with many API keys on the same LSRC (Schema Registry logical cluster ID) you still have the same limit of 25 Write requests per second or 75 Read requests mutualized on all keys.
-To learn more about multi-tenancy on Confluent Cloud, see Multi-tenancy and Client Quotas on Confluent Cloud.
+To learn more about multi-tenancy on Confluent Cloud, see Multi-Tenancy and Client Quotas on Confluent Cloud.
 To view the Confluent Cloud metrics for the Schema Registry, see the Metrics API documentation.